 In 1976 Miranda Guinness was the last new ship launched from Charles Hill Albion yard.

 With the closure of the docks they became derelict and empty of life.
-The Council proposed concreting over parts of the harbour and covering it with roads.
 The M32 roundabout would be situated over St Augustines Reach with other large traffic intersections surrounding the Great Western Dockyard, the Gas Works and M-Shed.
 These plans were thankfully blocked following widespread public protests.

 Local groups took up the fight to save the docks, and an early weapon in their armoury was the first Harbour Festival in 1971.The event grew in size and importance as the years passed, and even when plans to tamper with the docks were shelved, the festival carried on.